NanoFerreira/SWE_MainProject_Team1/Requirement_Writing.md

 # Requirements Writing

-* The Following Document will list every requirement taken into consideration for the elaboration of this project.
+* The Following Document will list every requirement considered for the elaboration of this project.
 Requirements will be separated and categorized according to the version they seek to be implemented in, as well as the Epic that they belong to.
 Each Requirement, as well as the Epic they belong to, will have a unique ID for ease of access.

-* Requirements will also contain information on their level of priority, estimated effort, and whether or not they qualify as functional requirements.
-A brief description of the requirement will also be provided.
+* Requirements will also contain information on their priority level, estimated effort, and whether or not they qualify as functional requirements.
+A brief description of the requirements will also be provided.

 # Version 1.0